Heavy periods are when you have heavy bleeding during your period for several months in a row. Having heavy periods is also called menorrhagia.

 Uterine artery embolisation

-For answers to frequently asked questions on this topic, see FAQs.
+For answers to frequently asked questions about this topic, see FAQs.

 For sources and links to further information, see Resources.

 This information was published by Bupa's Health Information Team and is based on reputable sources of medical evidence.
 It has been reviewed by appropriate medical or clinical professionals.
 Photos are only for illustrative purposes and do not reflect every presentation of a condition.
 The content is intended only for general information and does not replace the need for personal advice from a qualified health professional.
-For more details on how we produce our content and its sources, visit the About our Health Information page.
+For more details on how we produce our content and its sources, visit the about our health information page.